Roald Dahl revision controversy

 Various authors, politicians, and organisations have provided commentary on the controversy.
-Following Puffin Books' announcement, Ian Fleming Publications announced that Ian Fleming's James Bond series would receive a similar rerelease, removing racist language and depictions.
+In the following month it was announced that the works of Enid Blyton (author of The Famous Five) and Ian Fleming (author of James Bond) would be expurgated as well, and it was revealed that R. L. Stine's Goosebumps had already been expurgated without the author's knowledge.

 Background

 Roald Dahl was a British author of children's literature.
 Dahl's works are published by Puffin Books, the children's imprint of the British publisher Penguin Books, while the rights to his works are managed by the Roald Dahl Story Company.
 In September 2021, streaming service Netflix acquired the Roald Dahl Story Company.

 Dahl's comments and writing have received criticism.
 In the August 1983 issue of the Literary Review, a review by Dahl of Tony Clifton's God Cried appears, in which he writes that the United States is "so utterly dominated by the great Jewish financial institutions" and asks, "must Israel, like Germany, be brought to her knees before she learns how to behave in this world?"
-In a 1990 interview with The Independent, Dahl described himself as antisemitic and referenced the "Jews control the media" antisemitic trope.
+In a 1990 interview with The Independent, Dahl said that he had become antisemitic, "in as much as that you get a Jewish person in another country like England strongly supporting Zionism".

 Characters in Dahl's works have been criticised for perceived racist and sexist stereotypes.
 In 1972, children's book author Eleanor Cameron compared the Oompa-Loompas in Charlie and the Chocolate Factory to African slaves in an article for The Horn Book Magazine.
 These statements were echoed further following Dahl's death in 1990, with book critic Michael Dirda accusing Charlie and the Chocolate Factory and The Witches of racism and misogyny, respectively, in an article for The Washington Post.
 In the Jewish-American and feminist publication Lilith, Michele Landsberg argued that "evil, domineering, smelly, fat, ugly women are [Dahl's] favorite villains".
 Dahl's short story collection Switch Bitch was criticised for its crude and disturbing themes.
-In 1973, Dahl rewrote Oompa-Loompas, making them white in skin color.
+In 1973, Dahl rewrote Oompa-Loompas, making them white in skin colour.
 In 2020, Dahl's family apologised for his antisemitic comments.

 Revisions

-Initial revisions

-On 19 February 2023, Puffin Books announced that it would be altering the language used in many of Dahl's books to remove derogatory words.
+On 19 February 2023, Puffin Books announced that it would be altering the language used in many of Dahl's books to expurgate what they deemed derogatory words and passages.
 The process took approximately three years, and was conducted in association with Inclusive Minds, a collective that promotes accessibility and inclusivity.
-A report from British newspaper The Telegraph found hundreds of removed or altered words and phrases.
-In one such instance in the children's novel Esio Trot, a sentence calling the tortoises in the book "backwards" was removed.
+A report from British newspaper The Telegraph found hundreds of removed or altered words and passages.